-Recently cast reens and ditches will contain little vegetation while others may be full of plants, this mosaic of watercourses providing an ideal habitat for the insects.
-Plants such as water plantain with its delicate white flower can be seen in almost all the ditches and others such as arrowhead (which looks like it sounds!) can be found in Green Lane Reen.
-Submerged plants such as pondweeds and floating-leaf plants such as water starworts and frogbit, are also common throughout the drainage system.
-The presence of Floating Pennywort (an invasive alien plant) has been restricted to small isolated patches in Broadway Reen, which are hopefully getting smaller each year.
+Recently cast reens and ditches contain little vegetation while others may be full of plants, this mosaic of watercourses provides an ideal habitat for insects.
+Plants such as water plantain with its delicate white flower can be seen in almost all the ditches and others such as hairlike pondweed can be found in several main reens.
+Submerged plants such as water milfoil and floating-leaf plants such as water starworts and frogbit, are also common throughout the drainage system.